cat-yura-game/game/README.md

 # game
-This is a Simple clicker in turbowarp/dashblocks
+This is a Simple clicker in turbowarp